DublinSwords/Broadmeadow-Community-Garden-/README.md

 ## Code from Love Running website

-* Adopted most code from Love Running website.
+* Most code is adopted from Love Running website.

 ## Map